garrekstemo/pistachio/ReadMe.md

 `1.5M_WCO6_in_hexane`

 The directory name is used to prevent the program from overwriting data when going through each angle.
-If using a neat liquid, add an extra underscore after the name.
-This is not an ideal solution, but this is what I've got at this point.
-So you would name it `Neat_WCO6_`, for example.

 Angle-resolved csv files must contain the string `degNUM`where `NUM` is an integer.
 For example, `deg2` for incident angle 2 degrees.
 Inside this directory should also be an absorbance csv file containing the target coupling band.
 This file should start with the string `Abs`.

 Unfortunately, naming is done manually for most experimental setups so the user must take care to name their raw data carefully.
 No attempt is made by the program to guess misspellings, etc.